MelsHyrule/Flix/README.md

 Flix is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: (start time: 2:49pm) hours spent in total
+Time spent: ~6hrs hours spent in total

 ## User Stories